 Based on analysis, AEMO assumes that LILs in all regions except for Tasmania are not correlated with the regional maximum demand.
 Further, LILs have a load factor of greater than 0.9 in most cases.
-For all regions except Tasmania, AEMO includes average large industrial load demand in the maximum regional demand.
-In the case of Tasmania, however, LILs drive the regional minima and maxima.
-AEMO applies the large industrial load minimum and maximum to Tasmania's regional minimum and maximum rather the average.
+For all regions except Tasmania, AEMO includes imulates the average large industrial load demand -/+ the standard deviation in the minimum and maximum regional demand.
+These LILs are then forecasted using the annual consumption long-term drivers.
+In the case of Tasmania, however, LILs drive the regional minimum and maximum to Tasmania's regional minimum and maximum rather the average.